 -

 Starting my week with the Weekly Edit is a ritual I’ve kept for years.
 It’s my favourite Monday morning anchor—a chance to slow down, celebrate the ‘small wins,’ and gather the smiles from the week behind us.
 Part reflection and part record-keeping, it’s my way of documenting our family’s adventures before the next chapter begins.
-The Weekly Edit {Week 10/2026} Last week I read the National Trust Book of Biscuits and made the gingerbread biscuit recipe.
-The gingerbread was deliciously soft and made a lot of biscuits.
-I’d love to say it took us a while to eat them, but they were…
+The Weekly Edit {Week 12/2026} Last week we celebrated my son’s birthday and mine.
+There were a lot of presents, cards and birthday cake.
+My son asked for a homemade Battenberg cake and I asked for a Jellycat inspired birthday cake.
+My husband was very busy baking…

 -